napalu/goopt/docs/_v2/guides/internationalization.md

 ## Translatable Errors

-All system errors in goopt are automatically translatable:
+All system errors in goopt are automatically translatable.
+Error messages use the global default bundle, which means:

+- All parsers share the same error translations
+- You can extend the default bundle to add new languages for errors
+- Error messages will be displayed in the language set on the default bundle

 ```go
 if !parser.Parse(os.Args) {